-On November 6, 2012, Senior Judge Jack B. Weinstein dismissed the first case to be decided on summary judgment in its entirety.
-In Mati Gill v.
-Arab Bank, a case brought under the ATA, Judge Weinstein evaluated the evidence and found that it does not support the claim “that the Bank acted with an improper state of mind or proximately caused plaintiff’s injury.”
+On November 6, 2012, Senior Judge Jack B. Weinstein dismissed in its entirety Mati Gill v.
+Arab Bank, PLC, the first case to reach a final judgment.
+In this case brought under the ATA, Judge Weinstein evaluated the evidence and found that it did not support the claim “that the Bank acted with an improper state of mind or proximately caused plaintiff’s injury.”
 [Read the full opinion here.]

-In separate cases, on August 23, 2013, Eastern District Court Judge Brian M. Cogan ordered the dismissal of claims filed by more than 6,000 plaintiffs against Arab Bank under the ATS.
+On August 23, 2013, Eastern District Court Judge Brian M. Cogan ordered the dismissal of separate claims filed by more than 6,000 plaintiffs against Arab Bank under the ATS.
 The decision dismissed more than 90 percent of the claims pending against the Bank.
 [Read the opinion here.]

 In December 2015, the U.S. Court of Appeals for the Second Circuit unanimously affirmed this dismissal, and on April 24, 2018, the U.S. Supreme Court affirmed the Second Circuit’s decision and the Eastern District Court’s dismissal of the case [Read the opinion here.]

 This outcome brings finality to all ATS claims against the Bank.